TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Introduction

 \begin{questions} \item In what ways do LLM-generated stories misrepresent diverse cultural identities from India? \item How frequent are these misrepresentations?
-Does this vary across languages, regions, and entities? \item \internalchanges{Are the cultural misrepresentations reflective of a lack of cultural knowledge of models?} \end{questions}
+Does this vary across languages, regions, and entities? \item Are the cultural misrepresentations reflective of a lack of cultural knowledge of models? \end{questions}

 To tackle RQ1, we examined cultural representations in LLM-generated stories through focus groups (N=$9$) and individual surveys (N=$15$), described in \S\ref{sec:taxonomy}.
-We then qualitatively analyzed participants' comments and thematically grouped them, resulting in \textbf{TALES-Tax}, a taxonomy of seven categories of cultural misrepresentations.
+We then qualitatively analyzed participants' comments using reflexive thematic analysis, resulting in \textbf{TALES-Tax}, a taxonomy of seven categories of cultural misrepresentations.
 The taxonomy is summarized in Table \ref{tab:taxonomy}.
 While this taxonomy has been developed with a focus on India, its categories can be broadly used to evaluate cultural representation in generated text across other cultural contexts.

-Next, we conducted a large-scale human evaluation of the prevalence of cultural misrepresentations in six popular LLMs, across English and $13$ other Indic languages (\S\ref{sec:data-collection}).
-For this, we employed $108$ annotators with lived cultural experience from $71$ regions and collected over $2,900$ span annotations of misrepresentations based on TALES-Tax across $540$ LLM-generated stories.
+Next, we conducted a large-scale human evaluation of the prevalence of cultural misrepresentations in six popular LLMs (\S\ref{sec:data-collection}).
+For this, we employed $108$ annotators with lived cultural experience and native language proficiency from $71$ regions and 14 languages across India.
+We collected over $2,900$ span annotations of misrepresentations based on TALES-Tax across $540$ LLM-generated stories.
 Concerningly, we found that $88$\% of the generated stories contained misrepresentations and they were more frequent in Indic languages and for peri-urban regions in India.
 Furthermore, based on participant ratings, we observed a noticeable scope for improvement in the relatability of the generated stories.